-2. To explore the use and promotion of the new COVID-19 app for vulnerable groups.
-2.1 Identify if App can be accessed in different languages eg BrowseAloud.
-August 2020 Link with HSCB who are developing and promoting this app.
+Improvement contracts and support for dissemination of information).
+Appendix F lists Traveller contracts and organisations who have, and continue to, support this work.
+Link with NICVA re increasing the numbers of community organisations supporting the dissemination of information.
+Links made with CYPSP re website information.
+Lucille and Ciara ongoing attendance at cross border meetings between PHA/HSE (Chair Gerry Waldron) sharing information on contract tracing, agreeing travel restrictions messaging, inform of Covid outbreaks on border areas etc. 2.
+To explore the use and promotion of the new COVID-19 app 2.1 Identify if App can be accessed in different languages eg BrowseAloud.
+NR Ongoing Link with HSCB who are developing and promoting this app. for vulnerable groups.
 2.2 Identify if any additional translated documents are required to explain use of the app.
-Name Redacted Ongoing Taking into account cultural norms, myths, resistance to use of app, access to appropriate phone in order to download app etc support the promotion off App.
+NR Ongoing Taking into account cultural norms, myths, resistance to use of app, access to appropriate phone in order to download app etc support the promotion off App.

 2.3 Dissemination of information.
-Ongoing Information disseminated in appropriate formats to BAME and Travellers contacts (as per previous actions 1.4, 1.5 & 1.6).

-Reaction to Identification of clusters Communication 3.
+NR NR Ongoing Information disseminated in appropriate formats to BAME and Travellers contacts (as per previous actions 1.4, 1.5 & 1.6).
+Keaci ion to identification oi ciusters Communication 3.
 Testing of vulnerable groups during an outbreak.
 3.1 Link with HI Colleagues regarding testing for vulnerable groups.
-HI local Leads (1.5) for BAME & Travellers August /September 2020 Ongoing Appropriate testing sites identified.
-Connections made with C & V sectors and local Council staff to support contact tracing and testing.
-Support Contact Tracing Team, as required, to support communication with vulnerable groups through HI Links with Health Protection and other partners community contracts and contacts.
+HI local Leads (1.5) for BAME & Travellers Ongoing Support Contact Tracing Team, as required, to support communication with vulnerable groups through HI community contracts and contacts.
 Information provided to explain testing, self- isolation if required and where support can be obtained (food etc).
-4. Support Health Protection during Covid-19 outbreaks.
+Advice NI information.
+Links with Health Prot ection and other partners 4.
+Support Health Protection during COVID-19 outbreaks.
 4.1 IMT (Incident Management Team) involvement as required.
-Name Redacted When required Support IMT particularly around communication with target groups, provision of appropriate information for target groups and links with community organisations working with these target groups.
+BAME - NR NR Travellers NR NR When required Support IMT particularly around communication with target groups, provision of appropriate information for target groups and links with community organisations working with these target groups.